Rotary Table Stepper Drive

 |1||12V 5A Power Supply||12V5APS||"||£7.66|

 |1||Switch, SPST, 3A, 125v, Solder||R13-502A-05-B||BUTTON||"||£1.28|

 |1||Cable Gland, K-M, Atex, M16x1.5||54115210||GLAND||"||£1.90|

 |1||Sleeving, Braid, 8mm, Grey, 5m||PETGY8BG5||SLEEVE||"||£4.30|

 |1||Plate 6082/T6 200mm||3" x ¼"||PLATE||"||£5.56|

 The list above is for the major parts required for the project.
 The suppliers are those I used and the prices were correct in January 2017.
-I make no particular recommendation as to the suppliers it is just where I found the bits needed, it is likely that better/cheaper/different parts are available from myriad locations on the web.
+(Please note the links to some of these items seem to change weekly, apologies if they don′t work) I make no particular recommendation as to the suppliers it is just where I found the bits needed, it is likely that better/cheaper/different parts are available from myriad locations on the web.
 In addition to the bits listed you will need - hook-up wire, solder, nuts, bolts, spacers, cable ties, crimp connectors and sleeving.